Soccer-World-Messi seeks ultimate prize with World Cup win

 An attack-minded Argentina generally play with Messi alongside close friend Sergio Aguero in attack and Barca team mate Javier Mascherano controlling play in the middle.

-"The team is looking good and we are getting on well together but in a World Cup anything can happen, it is very difficult," Messi said in the build-up to the finals.
+"The team is looking good and we are getting on well together but in a World Cup anything can happen, it is very difficult," Messi said in the bulld-up to gthe finals.

 "The games at the World Cup are totally different.
 First of all the atmosphere is not like anything else.
 While the Champions League is great, the World Cup is special."